-If the balance of power after our first three meetings is anything to go by, we wouldn’t say no to more encounters; Boro’ winning twice and losing once and all of them in the League Cup.
+If the balance of power after our first three meetings is anything to go by, we wouldn’t say no to more meetings; Boro’ winning twice and losing once; all of them in the League Cup.

 Players For Us... and Them